 Code of Conduct

 We founded PREreview because we believe scholarship should be equitable, transparent, and collaborative.
 We believe it is our duty as researchers at any level of our career to contribute to research evaluation in the form of peer review.
-PREreview provides a space for any researcher, independently of their career level, to provide feedback to preprints.
+PREreview provides a space for anyone, independent of their background and career level, to provide constructive feedback to preprints, to learn from and with one another, and to challenge the status quo in the interest of moving towards a more equitable and open peer review ecosystem

-The PREreview team is responsible for clarifying the standards of acceptable behavior and is expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+The PREreview team is responsible for clarifying the standards of acceptable behavior and is expected to take action in response to any instances of unacceptable behavior.
 Please read below for examples of expected and unacceptable behaviors.

 Example behaviors that contribute to creating a positive environment include: